Package 'inspectdf'

 df2

-An optional second dataframe for comparison.
+An optional second data frame for comparison.

 compare_index

-Whether to check column positions as well as types when comparing dataframes.
+Whether to check column positions as well as types when comparing data frames.
 Defaults to FALSE.

 Details

-For a single dataframe, the tibble returned contains the columns:
+For a single data frame, the tibble returned contains the columns:

 • type, a character vector containing the column types in df1.